 - Open the Hydrant Inspections project if it didn't open automatically.

 You see a list of your assignments.
 You can switch between your To Do list, showing outstanding assignments, and your Completed assignments list.
-From the assignments list, select Map to view a map with your assignments, your location, and the locations of other workers.
-From the map, select List to return to your assignments list.
+In the assignments list, tap Map to view a map with your assignments, your location, and the locations of other mobile workers.
+On the map, tap List to return to your assignments list.

 Other mobile workers appear on the map once they have signed in and have a location.